nicolasparada/js-json-bigint/README.md

 JavaScript library that allows encoding JSON with BigInt support.

-JavaScript doesn't work with numbers too big.
+JavaScript JSON API doesn't work with numbers too big.
 If you are working with 64-bit integers in your server, this library got you covered.
+64-bits integers will be parsed as bigint 😉

 No dependencies.
 443 bytes.